Dr Lisa Thorley

 - Location: 14.24 Social Sciences Building

 I joined POLIS in September 2019.
-Prior to joining POLIS I worked as an evaluator in the Gender department of an international development consultancy firm.
-I undertook evaluations for numerous UN organisations, international NGOs, the World Bank and various donors.
-One of my last projects was to develop ethics guidlines for DFID’s evaluaitons and research.
+Prior to joining POLIS I worked as an evaluator in the Gender department of an international development consultancy firm where I undertook evaluations for numerous UN organisations, international NGOs, the World Bank and various donors.

-I have also work for the Overseas Development Institute (ODI) as an associate and worked as a freelance development consultant.
-Before moving to the private sector I worked at the University of Bradford in the John & Elnora Ferguson Centre for African Studies (JEFCAS) as a teaching and research fellow and Muzumbe University in Tanzania.
+I have also worked for the Overseas Development Institute (ODI) as an associate and worked as a freelance development consultant.
+Before moving to the private sector I worked at the University of Bradford in the John & Elonar Ferguson Centre for African Studies (JEFCAS) as a teaching and research fellow and Muzumbe University in Tanzania.

 I hold a PhD in Development and Economic Research.
-My thesis was concerned with how women in post conflcit Northern Uganda access land and how this impacts their food security.
+My thesis was concerned with how women in post conflict Northern Uganda access land and how this impacts their food security.

 - Programme Director Post Graduate Global Development

 I am the module lead for: Gender, Globalisation and Development.
-Global Inequalities and Development, Power and Conflict and Introduction, Project and Research Skills- Experiential Learning and the POLIS year in Industry module.
+Global Inequalities and Development, Development Theory and Practice, Project and Research Skills- Experiential Learning and the POLIS year in Industry module.